CIAT Resource Library

 By shifting networking left in the continuous integration continuous delivery (CI/CD) pipeline, NetOps helps increase efficiency in the software development lifecycle (SDLC) and minimizes late-stage deployment problems.

-Moving Ahead Of Traditional IT To The DevOps Culture
+Moving Ahead To The DevOps Culture

 IT departments in the late 1990s and early 2000s were structured similar to the Open Systems Interconnection (OSI) model.